 EnteroMedics Inc. is offering 5,000,000 shares of its common stock.
 This is our initial public offering and no public market currently exists for our shares.
-The initial public offering price of our common stock is \$8.00 per share.
+We anticipate that the initial public offering price will be between \$8.00 and \$9.00 per share.